Designers champion eccentricity, heritage at London Fashion Week

 Models wore long thick coats draped off the shoulder, in bright blue and lemon yellow, as well as long flared skirts and cropped knitted jumpers.

-Earlier in the day, designer Richard Nicoll displayed models in neatly tailored suits and dresses, long skirts with pleated origami detailing and slouchy jumpers in a medley of richly-colored shades.
+Earlier in the day, designer Richard Nicoll displayed models in neatly tailored suits and dresses, long skirts with pleated origami detailing and slouchy jumpers in a medley of richly-coloured shades.

-Nicoll said he wanted to experiment with different colors this season, using russet reds, bright fuchsia, ochre and pale greens throughout his collection.
+Nicoll said he wanted to experiment with different colours this season, using russet reds, bright fuchsia, ochre and pale greens throughout his collection.

-“I wanted to play with more opulent, quite traditional colors but do them in a modern way in modern textures and modern silhouettes,” he said.
+“I wanted to play with more opulent, quite traditional colours but do them in a modern way in modern textures and modern silhouettes,” he said.

 “It was important for me to develop textures and patterns and a richness of feeling, without print and without overly complicated patterns.”

-British designer Alice Temperley’s richly-colored, folkloric collection was inspired by an embroidered robe she had seen on a recent trip to Lake Como in Italy.
+British designer Alice Temperley’s richly-coloured, folkloric collection was inspired by an embroidered robe she had seen on a recent trip to Lake Como in Italy.

-Models glided down the runway in the ballroom of London’s Savoy hotel, dressed in navy jacquard coats, floor-length crocheted dresses and sheer-paneled blouses as well Temperley’s signature intricately beaded, jewel-toned evening gowns.
+Models glided down the runway in the ballroom of London’s Savoy hotel, dressed in navy jacquard coats, floor-length crocheted dresses and sheer-panelled blouses as well Temperley’s signature intricately beaded, jewel-toned evening gowns.

 She told Reuters her aim was to make “something that’s kind of exquisite, but very, very wearable”.